 A.J Somerset is an unapologetic gun enthusiast.
 Yet he can't understand what he sees as a wilful irrationality in gun culture.

 "I like guns.
-That's a difficult admission, as if confessing to some kind of perversion, though it ought not to be.
-People like all kinds of things: cars, sailboats, acoustic guitars.
+That's a difficult admission, as if confessing to some kind of perversion, though it ought not to be," he writes in his book.
+"People like all kinds of things: cars, sailboats, acoustic guitars.
 Nobody has to justify liking these things, as I am continually asked to justify liking guns.

-My reason is simple: shooting is fun.
+"My reason is simple: shooting is fun.
 But people are likely to think you're weird for liking guns, which is why it's a difficult admission.
 In their eyes, you become one of those gun nuts.
 And although I like guns, I do not like gun nuts."

-Arms:The Culture and Credo of the Gun is published by Biblioasis.
+- Arms:The Culture and Credo of the Gun is published by Biblioasis.

 5 things you didn't know about guns, from Arms: The Culture and Credo of the Gun